 Staples, for example, sells 50 goal-oriented task/project sheets for $3.

-If there are a couple other templates you like, you can see how easy it is to make your own customized planner for not a lot of money.
+If there are a couple other templates you like, you can see how easy it is to make your own easy DIY planner without spending a lot of money.

 Printable planner pages make it really easy to make your own.
 Many websites such as DayDesigner.com offer downloadable printables.